IDMNYU/audiolab/docs/synths.md

 The **4x4 (All-In Plus) Attack-Decay/Attack-Release** is an extension to the All-In EG module, and in many ways is Fritz's answer to the Serge Dual Universal Slope Generator - a [multi-function circuit](http://ijfritz.byethost4.com/sy_cir12_4x4.htm) that can be used as an envelope generator, an oscillator, or a monostable delay.
 The module as designed by Akin also includes a **Dual Voltage-Controlled Amplifier** and a four-input **Mixer**.

 The 4x4 AD/AR has four input modes and four output signals.
-A trigger/gate input with generate an envelope with an attack and decay (trigger) or release (gate) time set by the knobs.
+A trigger/gate input will generate an envelope with an attack and decay (trigger) or release (gate) time set by the knobs.
 A manual trigger button can be used to generate an AR envelope as well.
 A pulse is generated at the end of the envelope, and a "cycle" switch allows the module to run as an oscillator either as an LFO or in the audible frequency range.

 In addition, the module contains a pulse delay circuit, which can be used independently or to trigger the envelope generator.
 The delay is [monostable](https://en.wikipedia.org/wiki/Monostable), so a new trigger sent into the circuit before a delayed pulse is completed will rest the delay circuit.

-The Dual VCA circuit consists of a pair of simple VCA circuits with AC input and output, CV envelope input, and a bias control.
+The Dual VCA circuit consists of a pair of signal amplifier circuits with AC input and output, CV envelope input, and a bias control.
 The Mixer on this side of the panel has no attenuation knobs and will mix up to four input signals at [unity gain](https://en.wikipedia.org/wiki/1), with regular and inverted signal outputs.

 <img src = "./img/sergefritz_2_2.png" width="50%" title="4x4 AD/AR" alt="4x4 AD/AR">